 3) Lower-tier partnerships.
 In the case of a partnership that is itself a partner in a second partnership, a partner in the first partnership shall include in net income its partnership share of the first partnership's share of the items of business income of the second partnership, as apportioned to Illinois by that second partnership.
-If the second partnership is itself a partner in a third partnership, a partner in the first partnership shall include in net income its partnership shall include in net income its partnership share of the first partnership share of the items of business income of the third partnership as determined under the preceding sentence, and so on through all partnerships that are themselves partners in other partnerships.
+If the second partnership is itself a partner in a third partnership, a partner in the first partnership shall include in net income its partnership shall include in net income its partnership share of the first partnership share of the second partnership is a partner in a third partnership, a partner in the first partnership shall include in net income its partnership share of the first partnership's share of the items of business income of the third partnership as determined under the preceding sentence, and so on through all partnerships that are themselves partners in other partnerships.